top of page

 Confusion flooded her consciousness.
 This had never happened before, and she had no idea why.

-She had cast this spell before, dozens of times, without any problems.
-After all, it was one of the easier incantations.
-Done properly, it should have illuminated the night like the bombardment of a thousand spotlights.
-It should have struck their unusually large eye with the force of a hammer shot to the head.
+She had cast this spell before, dozens of times, with no ill-effects.
+After all, it stood as one of the easier incantations.
+Done properly, it should have lit up the night like a thousand spotlights, enough to strike the unusually large eye with a hammer shot force to the head.
 For some unknown reason, it hadn't.
-Instead, the creatures continued their advance, undeterred, swarming to the sides of the skiff and threatening to totally overcome them.
+Instead, the attackers continued to advance, undeterred, swarming both sides of the boat and threatening to overwhelm them.
 Pauly fought valiantly, but there were too many.

-A bony, claw-like hand grabbed Beth by the shoulder, pulling her toward the stern of the boat.
+A bony, claw-like hand grabbed Beth by the shoulder, pulling her back into the stern.
 Two more seized her, and she screamed again.
-The Outlaw, seemingly oblivious to what was going on, simply continued to pull on the oars with an unchanging blank stare.
-Pauly reached toward Beth to offer assistance, but felt helpless against the sudden onslaught of these hideous creatures from the depths of the river.
+The Outlaw, oblivious to everything around him, simply maintained his pull on the oars with an unchanging blank stare.
+Pauly reached toward Beth to offer assistance, but felt helpless against the sudden onslaught of these hideous creatures from the river's depths.

 All at once, everything changed.

-A massive fish burst up from out of the water, grabbing two of the creatures by their tails before returning to the water with a loud splash.
-The force rocked the boat, nearly sending Beth overboard.
-Somehow, she managed to latch onto the gunwale to steady herself.
+A massive fish burst up from out of the water, grabbing two of the attackers by their tails before returning to the river with a loud splash.
+The force rocked the skiff, and Beth stumbled forward.
+Somehow, she managed to latch onto the gunwale to steady herself and did not fall overboard.

 Pauly was not so fortunate.

-In a vain attempt to fight off the attackers, he lost his balance and went over the side, plunging into the dark blue water.
+In a vain attempt to fight off the intruders, he lost his balance and went over the side, plunging into the dark blue water.

 * * *